praveenscience/Internship-LMS-FrontEnd/ReadMe.md

 * Node JS & Express JS
 * MySQL or PostgreSQL (yet to be decided)

+> #### Important Note:
+>
+> The typical MERN Stack involves MongoDB + ExpressJS + ReactJS + NodeJS.
+But, if you consider our product, it really needs a hierarchical database management system and not a document oriented one.
+MongoDB doesn't perform well under a lot of situations, so we're planning to use MySQL (or MariaDB) or PostgreSQL (We have already mentioned that it's yet to be decided between these two].
+I hope this note helps people understand why we are not using MongoDB in MERN Stack.

 ### Project Landing Page: Winter of Code

 I am currently building the landing page for the Winter of Code.
 It's going on in a steady state and I'll let everyone know as soon as possible once this is done!
 So far, I have got till here, I hope it looks good: